FZambia/centrifuge/docs/content/engines.rst

     client.rpush("centrifuge.api", json.dumps(to_send))

-So you send JSON object with project ID as a value for ``project`` key and list of commands as a value for ``data`` key.
+So you send JSON object with project name as a value for ``project`` key and list of commands as a value for ``data`` key.

 Note again - you don't have response here.
 If you need to check response - you